fsot candidate studying for the test. On table is a desktop, phone, pens, paper, and a highlighter.

 When are the FSOT test dates?

-The FSOT test dates are annual and occur three times: February, June, and October.
+The FSOT test dates are annual and traditionally occur three times: February, June, and October.
 There are two critical periods for each window: registration and testing.
-For 2024, the FSOT test dates follow:
+For 2026, only the February test is currently listed – this does not mean there will not be a June and October test – with the following dates:

 How do you register for the FSOT?

 To register for the FSOT, go to Pearson VUE.
 Remember, you can only register for the FSOT during the registration window.
-You cannot register ahead of time.
+You cannot register in advance.
 As such, you must remember the above registration dates.

-Click on “create account” on the Pearson website and follow the prompts when it is time to register.
+Click “create an account” on the Pearson website and follow the prompts to register.
 The registration process includes signing a Non-Disclosure Agreement, an application, personal narratives, and selecting your testing date and time (in that order).

 You must submit your narratives and application before registering for the FSOT.